-- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch chambers, potentially avoiding the need for life-long immunosuppression medications that are typically required after cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell Pouch to enable more intimate interactions - improves the diffusion of small molecules and biomolecules (i.e., glucose, insulin, and other proteins or hormones), providing a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.
+- provides protection of the therapeutic cells from immune system attack locally within the Cell Pouch chambers, potentially avoiding the need for life-long immunosuppression medications that are currently required after cell transplantation; - enables close contact of the transplanted therapeutic cells with the vascularized tissue matrix within the Cell Pouch to enable more intimate interactions - improves the diffusion of small molecules and biomolecules (i.e. glucose, insulin, and other proteins or hormones), providing a physiological glucose-stimulated insulin response without delay that occurs with other encapsulation technologies; and - due to the improved diffusion of biomolecules, it may require a smaller load of therapeutic cells to achieve the desired therapeutic effect in comparison to standard microcapsules.

 In August 2020, we announced entering into an exclusive, worldwide license with the University of Miami (UMiami) for the commercial rights to novel complementary conformal coating immune protection technologies, which enables Sernova to broaden the intellectual property and technology scope of its immune protection conformal coating technologies.
-Sernova is approaching the completion of preclinical and manufacture scaleup studies to support a regulatory submission for evaluation of the local immune protected islets without the need for immunosuppression in diabetic patients.